|- candidate number||28322|

 Day1-4: Intervention twice daily.

-Four days past stroke: Infarct size, blood sampling, clinical outcome in acute setting (NIHSS)
+Four days past stroke or at the end of hospitalization: Infarct size, blood sampling, clinical outcome in acute setting (NIHSS)

 Twelve weeks: Clinical outcome (modified ranking score), Quality of life (SS-QoL)